mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab3.rst

 - Destination Network Mask: ``255.255.255.255``
 - Service Port: ``80``

-It is good practice to type the Prefix that you want the system to use to make certain that all of the objects created when you deploy an application are uniquely named.

 .. image:: ../pictures/module2/img_module2_lab3_2.png
   :align: center
   :scale: 50%

-|

 Then Click on Create (bottom right of the window).
 The Application is deployed.